Mexican Coleslaw with a creamy Greek yogurt and lime dressing is the perfect side dish or topping for all your favorite tacos and Mexican dishes.

 - If you haven't been thinking about fish tacos since you saw this coleslaw recipe, I would be shocked.

-- I love adding this to a simple chicken burrito bowl to really brighten things up.
+- I love adding this to a simple chicken burrito bowl or these chicken tinga tacos to really brighten things up.

 - Grab some Slow Cooker Carnitas and add this slaw right on top.
 Great for tacos, bowls, lettuce wraps, and salads.

 - Easy Grilled Chicken Tacos can be spiced up with this lime slaw.
 So much more exciting than chopped lettuce and tomatoes.

 - It also pairs great with Steak Tacos and takes them from an ordinary weeknight meal to something special.

 The main complaint people have about coleslaw is that it gets watery.
 This is mostly due to the high water content in cabbage.
 To prevent your cabbage slaw from getting watery, try salting it.
 Once you have shredded the cabbage, place it in a colander and toss it with some kosher salt.
 You will need about 1 tablespoon for a pound of cabbage.
 Let it sit for 2 hours, tossing it occasionally.
 Then rinse the cabbage and dry it well with a towel.
 You will be shocked at how much water comes out.